Skip to main content

 Swap Skyhook actions with your own implementations:

-# Instead of skyhook-io/cloud-login-action
+# Instead of skyhook-io/cloud-login

 - name: Custom AWS authentication